 What is involved in being a graduate teaching assistant?

 In most cases, appointment as a graduate teaching assistant is classified as half-time (50%) employment.
-The usual requirements are to teach two lower-level undergraduate courses per semester (normally, College Algebra).
+Graduate teaching assistants are assigned to work in the Math Active Learning Lab (MALL).

 Do I need previous teaching experience to qualify for a graduate teaching assistantship?